AdobeDocs/federated-audience-composition.en/help/compositions/activities/combine.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_exclusion_options"
 >title="Exclusion rules"
 >abstract="When necessary, you can manipulate inbound tables.
 Indeed, to exclude a target from another schema, also known as targeting dimension, this target has to be returned to the same schema as the main target.
-To do this, click **Add a rule** in the E**xclusion rules** section and specify the schema change conditions.
+To do this, select **Add a rule** in the E**xclusion rules** section and specify the schema change conditions.
 Data reconciliation is carried out either via an attribute or a join."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_combine_sets"